lilianweng/lil-log/_posts/2022-02-20-active-learning.md

 ## Acquisition Function

 The process of identifying the most valuable examples to label next is referred to as "sampling strategy" or "query strategy".
 The scoring function in the sampling process is named "acquisition function", denoted as $$U(\mathbf{x})$$.
-Data points with higher scores are expected to produce higher value for model training if get labeled.
+Data points with higher scores are expected to produce higher value for model training if they get labeled.

 Here is a list of basic sampling strategies.